KVC Health Systems’ 6-Step Guide to Implementing CAMS with Private Funding

 • Help increase emotional awareness.
 In some autistic clients, the ramp up to a crisis moment can be much faster than in non-autistic individuals, so increasing emotional self-monitoring can improve their ability to access coping strategies earlier.

-• Do not assume that physical social or human contacts are the only way to reduce suicidal risk.
+• Do not assume that physical, social, or human contacts are the only way to reduce suicidal risk.
 Perhaps there are other non-human or non-physical connections which can be important for coping, such as a preferred stimming object, online video game friends, or an important pet.
 Stimming (i.e., repetitive self-soothing movements, such as pacing, rocking, humming, finger tapping) can be helpful both during therapy and as part of a stabilization plan.

 • Do not assume that all autistic patients need autism-specific treatments.
 This can create barriers and close important doors to care.
 Some autistic patients benefit from working with clinicians experienced in autism, though this is not necessary for every patient.
 Our saying is “when you’ve met one autistic person, you’ve met one autistic person!”